 C. Clark, T. and D. Zaunbrecher.
 1987.
 The Greater Yellowstone Ecosystem: The Ecosystem Concept in Natural Resource Policy and Management.
 Renewable Resources Journal (11).

 D. Hunter, M.L., Jr. 1990.
 Wildlife, Forests, and Forestry: Principles of Managing Forests for Biological Diversity.
 Prentice-Hall, Englewood Cliffs, NJ.

 E. Omernik, J. M. 1987.
 Ecoregions of the conterminous United States.
 Annals of the Association of American Geographers.
 77:118-125.

 F. Primack, Richard B..
 1993.
 Essentials of Conservation Biology.
 Sinauer Associates, Inc., Sunderland, MA.

 G. United States Geological Survey.
 1979.
 Accounting Units of the National Water Data Network.
 Map.
 Office of Water Data Coordination, 417 National Center, Reston, VA.

 H. Wilson, Edward O. 1992.
 The Diversity of Life.
 The Belknap Press of Harvard University Press, Cambridge, MA.

-For additional information regarding this Web page, contact Krista Holloway in the Division of Policy and Directives Management.
+For additional information regarding this Web page, contact Krista Bibb in the Division of Policy and Directives Management.